: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : common folk - connecting with an audience by giving the impression that you understand and share their everyday struggles and concerns. : By sharing his experience of growing up in public housing and being the first college graduate in a large family, Warnock connects his personal history to priorities affecting ordinary people. more...

-: common folk - connecting with an audience by giving the impression that you understand and share their everyday struggles and concerns. : By contrasting his background in public housing with his opponent's wealth, Warnock emphasizes his relatability and commitment to underprivileged communities. more...
+: common folk - connecting with an audience by giving the impression that you understand and share their everyday struggles and concerns. : By contrasting his humble upbringings with his opponent's wealth, Warnock emphasizes his relatability and aligns himself with the struggles of everyday Americans. more...

 : common folk - connecting with an audience by giving the impression that you understand and share their everyday struggles and concerns. : By sharing her first-hand experiences with hard work and financial struggles, Loeffler connects her personal history with the everyday struggles of rural and working-class Americans. more...